 Winners will be announced here and via a press release on the ALSC website in February/March.

-The ALSC Programs and Services Recognition committee will accept applications for the 2022 ALSC/Candlewick Press "Light the Way" Grant!
-Applications later this fall.
+The ALSC Programs and Services Recognition committee is no longer accepting applications for the 2022 ALSC/Candlewick Press "Light the Way" Grant!

-Applications and supporting materials, including the required timeline, budget, and signature form will be due by December 15th, 2021.
+Applications and supporting materials, including the required timeline, budget, and signature form were due by December 20th, 2021.

 Please do not fill out and submit the application until you have all the necessary materials to complete your application.